1995 Wales rugby union tour of South Africa

-The 1995 Wales rugby union tour was a series of matches played in August and September 1995 in South Africa by the Wales national team.
-The tour consisted of two matches; a warm-up game against the South-East Transvaal provincial side, and a test match against the South African national team.
+The Wales national rugby union team toured South Africa in August and September 1995.
+They played two matches: a warm-up game against the South-East Transvaal provincial side, and a test match against the South Africa national team.
 The tour was held in part to thank South Africa for supporting Wales' bid to host the 1999 Rugby World Cup.

+Squad

 Wales named a squad of 24 players for the tour, including five uncapped players.
 Ten of the squad had not been included in the Wales team that participated in the 1995 Rugby World Cup during May and June.
 Jonathan Humphreys was named the captain, despite only having played for the national team on two previous occasions.
+Cardiff wing Simon Hill was a late addition to the squad.